Looting, property damage reported on Michigan Avenue; CTA service to Loop suspended

 Videos posted to social media showed large crowds breaking windows and entering stores along the Magnificent Mile.

-Chicago police said the situation was still ongoing early Monday and could not provide details about specific incidents or numbers of arrests.
+The looting continued into early Monday morning and police could not provide details about specific incidents or numbers of arrests.

-The city has raised bridges over the Chicago River and is using salt trucks to block streets as they attempt to limit access to the downtown business district.
+Witnesses said the looting appeared to be a coordinated effort with multiple cars dropping groups of people off, who then smash-and-grab merchandise in the store, and take off running in opposite directions before police can respond to each incident.

+Gun shots could be heard throughout the downtown area as police responded to widespread looting and property damage.

 The CTA suspended bus and train service downtown at the "request of public safety officials," the transit agency said in a tweet.
 No buses or trains will run in the area bordered by Fullerton and Ashland avenues and Cermak road.